thomas-0816/laravel-duckdb/README.md

 ```

 DuckDB only allows a single writer.
 So you can use multiple in-memory databases or\
-open an existing database multiple times with read-only access mode in `config/database.php`:
+open an existing database multiple times with read-only access mode in `config/database.php`:\
+[Learn more](https://duckdb.org/docs/current/connect/concurrency) about concurrency in DuckDB.

 ```php
 'connections' => [